garysheng/faithwalk-os/poems/the-great-deformation.md

 But cycles break when darkness flees,
 When we can see the systems clear—
-We'll build new forms that help us seize
+We'll build new systems that help us seize
 The Truth that casts out fear.

 Strongholds of holy formation,